Using Extension Builder

-Bundle Identifier—OS X bundle identifiers are alphanumeric strings in reverse DNS format.
+Bundle Identifier—The bundle identifier that identifies your Safari extension.
+OS X bundle identifiers are alphanumeric strings in reverse DNS format.
 Use your type of organization (com, gov, edu, org, and so on), your company name, and the extension name, separated by dots.
 For example,

 Display Version—The displayed version number for your extension.
 Required.